A semigroup identity for tropical 3x3 matrices: Some properties of singular matrices

 \section{Some properties of singular matrices}

-In the proof of the following theorem, we denote by $\S$ the semiring of all finite non-empty formal sums of the form $s=c_1X^{e_1}+\ldots+c_tX^{e_t}$, where $c_i,e_i\in\R$ and $c_i>0$.
-Denote by $\deg s$ the \textit{degree} of the sum $s$, that is, the minimal possible value of $e_\tau$ over all $\tau\in\{1,\ldots,t\}$.
-Defining the operations on $\S$ as formal addition and multiplication, we note that the degree mapping is a homomorphism from $\S$ to the tropical semiring.
-Our semiring $\S$ is closely related to the fields with non-Archimedean valuations, which are useful in tropical geometry~\cite{DSS}.
-In particular, $\S$ is embedded in the quotient field of the group ring $\mathbb{C}[\R]$.
+One of the standard tools in tropical mathematics is based on the fact that the tropical semiring can be thought of as the image of a field with non-Archimedean valuation~\cite{DSS}.
+A related technique allows us to prove of the following theorem, which strenghthens the result is contained in Proposition 3.4 of~\cite{Mer}.
+We denote by $\S$ the ring of all formal sums of the form $s=\sum_{t\in\R} c_tX^{t}$ in which only finitely many $c_i\in\R$ are nonzero.
+Denote by $\deg s$ the \textit{degree} of $s$, that is, the minimal $t$ such that $c_t\neq0$.
+By $\S'$ we denote the subset of $\S$ consisting of those non-zero sums in which the coefficients $c_i$ are non-negative.
+Defining the operations on $\S$ as formal addition and multiplication, we note that the degree mapping is a homomorphism from $\S'$ to the tropical semiring.